 “Things are beginning to change.
 I see more women, people from the LGBTQ+ community, and people of color creating comics and graphic novels.
 We need writers and artists exploding into this field, we need actual structural change.
 If DC and Marvel don’t change, they will die,” author/comic book writer Marjorie Liu says during the first day of her sci-fi graphic novel Monstress’ book signing tour.

-This Chinese-American writer is a lot of things; she’s a former comic book writer for Marvel, a former lawyer who job-hopped for her passion to write, and the first woman who ever won the Eisner Award last year.
+This Chinese-American writer does a lot of things: She’s a former comic book writer for Marvel, a former lawyer who job-hopped for her passion to write, and the first woman who ever won the Eisner Award last year.
 She’s a force to be reckoned with in the comic book industry.
 And for young nerdy women like me, she’s what I aspire to be someday.

 “We need diverse writers and artists exploding into this field, we need actual structural change.
 If Marvel and DC don’t change, they will die.”

-Growing up, I saw the comic book industry as a boys’ club like everyone else.
+Growing up, I saw the comic book industry as a boys’ club.
 The boys’ club that I desperately wanted to understand and get into.
 Like any other kid, I was enamored with the super-powered heroes of X-Men and the broody millionaire that is Batman.

 When older people learn that I’m into comics, they would often say “Kababae ‘mong tao, nag-cocomics ka.”
 It’s disheartening for a little girl to hear, but life with prejudices is like that.
 So when I attended Marjorie’s talk, it seems she achieved the impossible dream women like me had when we were younger.
 She managed to break into that boys’ club and lived to tell the tale.